-The demand for research in low-impact and selective fishing methods from both authorities and the industry is expected to see an increase, not least because the EU will change its fisheries policy and focus more on reducing discards.
+The demand for research in low-impact and selective fishing methods from both authorities and the industry is expected to see an increase, not least because the EU has introduced a general landing obligation, which is gradually implemented in 2015-2019.
 The main task in this connection will be to reduce unintended catches of fish, and selective fishing gear and methods will thus be crucial.

 Fisheries technologies also have an impact on the energy consumption of fishing vessels.
 Pulling fishing gear through the sea accounts for the majority of the fuel consumption.
 Fishing gear thus has an impact on the emission of greenhouse gases from the fishing industry and for the industry’s fuel costs.
 There is thus a need for conducting research into the development of energy-optimal fisheries technologies.

 The results of DTU Aqua’s research in fisheries technology are especially used in our consulting services to the authorities involved in the management of fisheries: the EU and the Danish Ministry of the Environment and Food.

 In addition, we offer consulting services to international organisations such as the International Council for the Exploration of the Sea (ICES) and the UN Food and Agriculture Organization (FAO).